Bulanık: History

 Bulanık means "blurred" in Turkish which is a cite for Murat River.

 After the Battle of Manzikert in 1071, Turkmen tribes (such as Bayat, Eymür and Bayındır) settled in Bulanık.
 Today, Kurds are the majority.
 Before the Armenian genocide, there was an Armenian majority, which was later replaced by Turks (in addition to local Turkmens).
 Bulanık took a lot of Turkic emigrants such as Meskhetians and Qarapapaq Turks.
 These Muhacirs first came with the Russo-Turkish War and continued to come during the Republic era).
 An American consul, Consul Tyrell, visited the border region between Bulanık and Eleşkirt and made these observations in the beginning of the 20th century:

-The town's current mayor is Adnan Topçu of the Peoples' Democratic Party (HDP).
-Mehmet İlidi was appointed as the current district governor.
+The town's current mayor is Oğuzhan Ocak.

+Tourism

+The touristic places in Bulanık are Lake Haçlı, Bilican Mountains and Esenlik Mosque.

 Economy

 Historically, Bulanık was known for producing wheat and salt.

+Demographics

+The demographics of the region fluctuated a lot across history.
+Turkmen tribes settled in the area after the 1071 Battle of Manzikert.
+Before the Armenian genocide, Armenians formed the majority of the population.
+The Armenian Patriarchate of Constantinople, on the eve of the First World War, reports 25,053 Armenians in the kaza of Bulanık, with 29 churches, three monasteries and 14 schools.

+According to the 1927 Turkish census, all 5,297 inhabitants of the Bulanık District were Muslims.